aptech/docs/docs/CR-save.rst

 Procedures and functions must be compiled and resident in memory before they can be `save`'d.

-The following extensions will be given to files that are save'd:
+The following extensions will be given to files that are `save`'d:

 +--------------+------+
 |    matrix    | .fmt |